jiasyuanchu/jiasyuanchu/README.md

 - 💬 I believe in **"The purpose of writing code is to develop software, and software brings value to society."**

-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently building projects with friends with React.js, Javascript, and express.
 - 🎵 Fun fact: I'm with a 3-octave vocal range.

 - 👉 MY LATEST PROJECTS